geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 So if someone's interested in that bounty, I told them to come post in our Discord.
 I said, for $5,000, it's probably not worth changing the company's priorities.
 But yeah, the Qualcomm DSP and hardware that looks like that will probably be our first target away from GPUs.
-And if you look at Qualcomm's new DSPs, they have something called...
+And if you look at Qualcomm's new DSPs, they have something called..
 They have a matrix unit.
 I mean, they have a vector unit on the old ESP.
 They have these very wide vector words.